-Given all these new directives, 2024 should be the year IT executives start to make good progress towards the reduction of energy usage in their clouds, colocation sites, and corporate-maintained data centers.
+Given all these new directives, IT executives will now need to demonstrate progress and provide plans towards the reduction of energy usage in their clouds, colocation sites, and corporate-maintained data centers.
 The good news in this: in the EU and elsewhere, there are significant actions for IT and facility executives to take that can reduce their carbon emissions and power usage by 50 percent or more compared with current levels.
 However, it will require cooperation between multiple business units, all working together to understand their current baseline metrics and create a fundable business case that can achieve corporate-wide results for improved efficiencies and sustainability purposes.
-This is another area where RFG has found that movement to an OpEx model will provide IT executives the most flexibility in addressing sustainability near- and long-term.
+This is another area where RFG has found that movement to an OpEx model and an expansion of the lower cost hyperconverged infrastructure (HCI) will provide IT executives the most flexibility in addressing efficiency and sustainability near- and long-term.

 Business Transformation Journey - The shift to the digital economy combined with the work-from-anywhere/anytime environment, demand for genAI applications, and the scarcity of resources continues to force organizational business transformations.
 This is likely to be the norm going forward.
 Business processes are, indeed, being reshaped.
-One new option for change is that business campuses are being re-evaluated for new uses as alternative worksites - or they are being shed altogether.

-Work processes will be in flux in 2024 as companies attempt to interact via a standard set of social media and software tools.
-However, security, privacy, and data-governance guardrails must be constructed to minimize the exposures created by the evolving work environment.
+Work processes will be in flux in 2025 as companies attempt to interact via a standard set of genAI, social media and software tools.
+However, security, privacy, and datagovernance guardrails must be constructed to minimize the exposures created by the evolving work environment.
 Bottom line: IT executives must work more closely with line of business (LoB) executives to ensure that funds and resources are being allocated more effectively than they are today.
 Alignment requires a three- to five-year outlook, planning, and strategy.

 Software that ensures new functionality will require automated oversight, usually by deploying AI/ML software for event discovery and rapid identification of IT issues and use of genAI for predictive analysis, code development, and draft recommendations.
 Firms will automate more of their business processes and operations, perform process re-engineering, and re-evaluate supply chains and staffing.
-Lastly, companies will tackle the online customer experience because users prefer working with enterprises that simplify the process of doing business with them, making interactions more natural and frictionless.
+Lastly, companies will tackle the online customer experience by adding genAI solutions that support natural language because users prefer working with enterprises that simplify the process of doing business with them, making interactions more natural and frictionless.

 Cloud/Edge/IoT - The network/server/storage topography continues to evolve, even more so now with the arrival of genAI applications.
 Enterprises will be more selective in their choices of where to place applications and data - with the aim of having the work being executed as close to the physical work site as possible.
 The secondary location parameters will be complexity, "fit for purpose," and management.
 One necessary result of this will be a slowdown of applications and data moving to public clouds and greater use of colocation facilities to reduce cost and latency.
 These considerations will make it difficult for IT executives and cloud architects to construct application and data architectures that can survive long-term without sparking major outages or failures.
-2024 will be a year in which enterprises must address their cloud management and BC/DR requirements, as the frequency of outages by cloud service providers (CSPs) is forcing business and IT executives to recognize that clouds are not always available and that CSPs do not have all the availability answers - yet.
+2025 will be a year in which enterprises must address their cloud management and BC/DR requirements, as the frequency of outages by cloud service providers (CSPs) is forcing business and IT executives to recognize that clouds are not always available and that CSPs do not have all the availability answers - yet.